-19 Domestic Violence, abuse and neglect
+18. Domestic violence, abuse and neglect

-19.1 The cross-government definition of domestic violence and abuse is 14:

-any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+18.1 The cross-government definition of domestic violence and abuse is 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

-- psychological - physical - sexual - financial - emotional - 19.2 Knowing what to look for is vital to the early identification of abuse and neglect.
+- psychological - physical - sexual - financial - emotional - 18.2 Knowing what to look for is vital to the early identification of abuse and neglect.
 All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-If staff are unsure, they should always speak to the designated safeguarding lead (or deputy). - 19.3 All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another. - 19.4 We are aware that domestic abuse can impact on children when they witness it at home and/or suffer it in an intimate personal relationship. - 19.5 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+If staff are unsure, they should always speak to the designated safeguarding lead (or deputy). - 18.3 All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
+In most cases, multiple issues will overlap with one another. - 18.4 We are aware that domestic abuse can impact on children when they witness it at home and/or suffer it in an intimate personal relationship and can be can be psychological, physical, sexual, financial, or emotional and can impact on children through seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it through their own intimate relationships. - 18.5 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - 19.6 If The School is made aware of incidents of domestic violence which is impacting on a child within The

-School, (suspicions and allegations of abuse, harm and significant risk to a child), The School will follow LA and LSCPB guidelines in reporting such concerns to Duty and Advice and will seek guidance where necessary.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - 18.6 If The School is made aware of incidents of domestic violence which is impacting on a child within The School, (suspicions and allegations of abuse, harm and significant risk to a child), The School will follow LA and LSCPB guidelines in reporting such concerns to Duty and Advice and will seek guidance where necessary. - 18.7 In such cases, The School will also work closely with the child and the Principals/DSL will endeavour to support the child who has been exposed to domestic violence, and their parents/carers, where appropriate.